There was a problem connecting to OneDrive [Fix]

 Refer to the manufacturer’s website for detailed instructions on how to switch off your firewall.
 You may also turn off your current antivirus software but don’t forget to re-enable it as soon as you’re done.

 In some instances, you might fix the problem by switching to a different antivirus.
-Bitdefender offers great protection, and it won’t interfere with your system in any way, so be sure to try it out.
+These antivitus software offers great protection, and they won’t interfere with your system in any way.

 2. Modify your PC’s Internet Properties